drand/website/docs/concepts/cryptography.md

 ### Chained Randomness

-The Drand randomness beacon operates in discrete rounds $r$.
-In every round, Drand produces a new random value using threshold BLS signatures which are linked together into a chain of randomness.
+The drand randomness beacon operates in discrete rounds $r$.
+In every round, drand produces a new random value using threshold BLS signatures which are linked together into a chain of randomness.

 To extend this chain of randomness, each drand participant $i$ creates in round $r$ the partial BLS signature $\sigma_i^r$ on the message $m = H(r || \sigma_{r-1})$ where $\sigma_{r-1}$ denotes the (full) BLS threshold signature from round $r - 1$ and $H$ a cryptographic hash function.